Fraunhofer-AISEC/measured-boot-tools/parse-srtm-pcrs/README.md

 # README

-This tool parses the binary log from `/sys/kernel/security/tpm0/binary_bios_measurements` containing the boot measurements.
+This tool parses the TPM binary log from containing the boot measurements.
+By default, it uses `/sys/kernel/security/tpm0/binary_bios_measurements`  or, if specified, the file given via the `--in` option.
 The tool can format the output as text or as json.

 The tool must usually run with root privileges, otherwise the binary bios measurements file is not available.